tomrayner1/windy-api-accessor/README.md

 2. `chmod +x .venv/bin/activate`.
 3. `.venv/bin/activate`.
 4. `pip install -r requirements.txt`.
-5. Create a `keys.txt` file in the repository root and add windy api keys to it.
+5. Create a `keys.txt` file in the repository root using the `keys.txt.example` and add Windy API keys to it.
 6. Create a `.env` file in the repository root using the `.env.example` template and add MySQL database details.

 ### Running